 - 1.3km return trail to the falls

 I opted for the latter, as the quicker we could get ourselves underwater in this hot humidity, the better.
-The Falls are well worth the walk and plunge down to a gorgeous big and refreshing pool.
-If you’re as lucky as me you might even see two 40cm long fresh water crocs checking you out… needless to say that was the end of my swimming here.
+The falls are well worth the walk and plunge down to a gorgeous big and refreshing pool.
+If you’re as lucky as me, you might even see two freshwater crocs checking you out… needless to say, that was the end of my swimming here.

 If you’re heading towards Darwin you could complete your day of Top End wild swimming with a third spring: Berry Springs.
-However be aware that due to the close proximity to Darwin it’s a huge hit and always packed.
+However, be aware that due to the close proximity to Darwin it’s a huge hit and always packed.
+I’d definitely recommend exploring the area and then heading into Kakadu National Park or Lichfield National Park to camp if desired.

 - Sun protection